librasteve/raku-Physics-Error/README.md

 ### this module is _not_ intended for use in mission critical applications

 # Synopsis
 Take a look at your keyboard... there's probably a '±' key?
+[If not, then you can use the '~' instead]

 Physics::Error works with the [Physics::Measure](https://github.com/librasteve/raku-Physics-Measure) and [Physics::Unit](https://github.com/librasteve/raku-Physics-Unit) modules to do this: